Yue-Zhengyuan/Lectures/Condensed_Matter/Coherent_State/Fermion.md

 \ket{\psi} =c_0\ket{0} +c_1\ket{1}
 $$

-We point out that the coefficients here are *Grassmann numbers*.
+The coefficients here are *Grassmann numbers*.
 Then

 $$
 \begin{aligned}